epesave/academic-website/content/project/nonlinear/index.md

 slides: example
 ---

 This is a project jointly with Silvia Goncalves, Ana Maria Herrera, and Lutz Kilian.
 The first paper in this project investigates IRF in linear structural dynamic models that include nonlinearly transformed regressors.
+The second paper studies the condition under which linear projections in state dependent models estimate the correct impulse response functions.